|9,500 lb. “HOT FARM” TRACTORS

 ‘Hot Farm’ tractors welcome tractors that are still used on the farm, but very few from this category wish to test out the strong fields of tractors at USA-EAST pulls.
 These hot farm machines are strictly purpose built tractors that don’t even show a minor sign of manure or other farm remnants.
 And the owners treat them more like a family member than an agricultural implement.

-'Hot Farm' Tractors were sponsored by Hubner Seed again in 2015.
+‘Hot Farm’ Tractors were sponsored by Hubner Seed again in 2016 and Hubner will join USA-EAST again in 2017.
 Hubner Seed and their regional representative Mike Yoder from Sugarcreek, Ohio provide a vital link between the agricultural community at large and the sport of tractor and truck pulling.

-A special contingency program (which the champion Art Forrest was able to win) was supplied by Pennsylvania Grain Processing (PGP) of Clearfield, PA.
+A special contingency program was supplied by Pennsylvania Grain Processing (PGP) of Clearfield, PA.
 PGP is the largest ethanol producer in the state of Pennsylvania.

 The ‘Hot Farm’ Tractor class has stamped itself as one of the up-and-coming divisions of USA-EAST Pulling.
 Look for more from this class in the future.